kalsabag/signal-classification/README.md

-# WiFi Signal Quality API
+# Wireless Signal Quality API

 A Dockerized FastAPI microservice that classifies WiFi signal quality (Excellent/Good/Fair/Poor) from RF metrics using a trained ML model.